js216/CeNTREX/DAQ/README.md

 The `config` dictionary will contain this and other information.
 In particular, it also keeps track of the `time_offset` (see section on Data structure), as well as whether control is currently running.
-Other GUI classes may also have a `config` dictionary to contain metadata specific to them.
+Other GUI classes may also have a `config` dictionary to contain metadata specific to them; for instance, the `config` in `Plotter` contains the data about a particular plot: data range, log/lin axis, etc.

 Device configurations are read from `.ini` files in the chosen directory.
 (Thus choosing a different directory allows for a different set of devices or device